Jayjay-lv/Encryption-Project/Kobie_standups.md

 - Next class I will work on decrypt 2
 - a slight challenge may be getting the cipher to shift back the same number we shifted forward

+## Daily report 2019-05-06
+- today matthew and I worked on decrypt 2.
+We had a lot of trouble getting getting it to work because phrase.split() wouldnt work.
+- next class were going to try and continue work on our second decryption
+- our immediate challenge will be getting phrase.split to work because its currently crashing our code